ETHICAL PRINCIPLES OF ADVERTISING PRACTICE

-(2) Presentation of the human body in advertising shall be made with full consideration of its impact on all categories of consumers.
+(2) Depiction of humans and presentation of the human body in advertising must be done with full consideration of its impact on all categories of consumers.

-(4) Infringement of the provisions of paragraphs 1 to 3 is considered with regard to the overall context, the relationship of an advertisement to the product, the chosen target group and the used communications media.
+(3) Violation of provisions of paragraphs 1 to 2 shall be assessed taking into account the overall context, the relationship of the advertisement to the product, the chosen target group and used communication media.

 (1) Advertisement shall not be outlined in such a way that would abuse average consumers’ trust or using the lack of their experience, knowledge or their credulity.